Skip to main content

 • Please use the Collection Organization section below to place requests.

-The Harriet Beecher Stowe series (1828-2007) contains biographical information about Stowe, including correspondence, holograph notes, editorials, and transcripts of selected letters.
+The Harriet Beecher Stowe collection dates from 1852 to 2000 and contains biographical information about the Stowe family, including correspondence, holograph notes, and transcripts of selected letters.
+Postcards and images of the Stowe homes in Maine and Florida are also included.

 Dates